Dealing With Bleeding Nipples While Breastfeeding

 It is normal to have sensitive nipples initially, but when your nipples become cracked or start bleeding, it is usually a sign of a breastfeeding problem.

 It would be best if you got to the root of your breastfeeding problem.
 If the tips below do not help fix the problem, please get in touch with a lactation consultant, who will work with you and your baby to determine and work through your specific issues.
+Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.

 Why Is There Blood in My Breast Milk?